Indecomposables live in all smaller lengths: Introduction

 \begin{corollary}( The naive criterion for finite representation type ) The following conditions are equivalent for an algebra $A$ of finite dimension over an algebraically closed field. \begin{enumerate} \item $A$ is representation-finite. \item There is a natural number $n$ such that there is no indecomposable $A$-module of that length. \end{enumerate} In fact, under these conditions the number $n= 2 \cdot dim A + 1000$ will always do. \end{corollary}

 Back in 1974 I tried to finish my diploma-thesis by applying this criterion.
 Much to my surprise Gabriel rejected my 'solution' because that obvious criterion was not proven.
 Now it is - hopefully.

 The article is organized as follows.
-In chapter 1 we consider non-distributive algebras.
-There is a simple direct construction for an indecomposable in each dimension even though we do not know much about the finer structure of the algebra.
-In chapter 2 we study crowns - i.e. periodic zigzags - in minimal representation infinite ray categories where at least one composition of irreducible morphisms does not vanish.
-The proof of the main reduction is locally trivial, but it requires a lot of patience and also a finite strategy.
-Using the theory developed for representation-finite algebras the statements made in this introduction are then easy consequences given in the final chapter.
+In chapter 1 we consider non-distributive algebras and in the central chapter 2 we study crowns - i.e. periodic zigzags - in minimal representation-infinite ray categories where at least one composition of irreducible morphisms does not vanish.
+The proof of the main reduction resembles the proofs of some of the main results in the article on multiplicative bases.
+As explained at the beginning of section 2.2 it requires first a finite strategy and second enough energy to carry this through.
+Finally in chapter 3 the statements made in this introduction are easy consequences of the general theory developed for representation-finite algebras.

+I want to thank Dieter Vossieck for drawing my attention to an error in lemma 9 as stated in the first archive version.

-We will always work over an algebraically closed field $k$ of arbitrary characteristic and we consider left modules.
+For the sake of simplicity we will always work over an algebraically closed field $k$ of arbitrary characteristic, but the only thing that we really need is that all simple modules have endomorphism algebra $k$.
+We consider left modules.